CampaignChain/campaignchain-docs/open/administrator/configuration/cta.rst

     that include the tracking snippet.
 They would have to adjust the path to the tracking script in said snippet.

-The other relevant configuration options can be found *app/config/config_campaignchain_bundles.yml*:
+The other relevant configuration options can be found in *app/config/config_campaignchain_bundles.yml*:

 .. code-block:: yaml